“It takes strength to make your way through grief, to grab hold of life and let it pull you forward.”

 He states that healing often only takes place in the sixth stage.
-A person who lost a family member to suicide might find healing by starting a support group for parents who also lost someone to suicide.
-Or where a child died of a drug overdose, a person might start a campaign against drug dealers and abuse in their community.
-The action they take helps heal the wound of loss and gives sense to what happened and value to the deceased person’s life and death.
+For example, a person who lost a family member to suicide might find healing by starting a support group for parents who also lost someone to suicide.
+Or, where a child died of a drug overdose, a person might start a campaign against drug dealers and abuse in their community.
+Their action helps heal the wound of loss and gives sense to what happened and value to the deceased person’s life and death.

 It is essential to go through the grief process, not around it.
 Acceptance will only come if you work through it.